 The Association maintain a continuous program of works which have recently included extensive tree planting and landscaping, provision of a harbour storage building, secure boat tie-down and mooring points and the complete renewal of the water abstraction system for the Association's Hatchery.

 The Association carry out a carefully monitored stocking programme under the guidance of SNH and the Salmon and Freshwater Fisheries Laboratory.
 This sees the annual stocking of some 8,000 - 10,000 fingerlings and 1,000 'grown on' specimens all raised from indigenous brood stock.

 The Angler's Harbour is located on the West side of the loch and has provision for some 26 member's and 4 Association boats.

-Visitor permits for boat, float tube and bank angling are available locally at Dunnet Bay Camp Site, who also carry a selection of locally tied flies, or by direct application to the Secretary/Boat Steward either by telephone or e-mail.
+Visitor permits for boat, float tube and bank angling are available locally at Dunnet Bay Camp Site, or by direct application to the Secretary/Boat Steward either by telephone or e-mail.

 The fishing season on St Johns Loch runs from 1st April to 30th September and now also includes Sunday Fishing.
 Fishing is strictly by Fly Only.

 Currently there is no bag limit although a minimum size rule of 12" (30cm) does apply.